 How did you get your job?

+Not much has changed since I was a senior consultant, I oversee the Property Management team on a day-to-day basis.
 We hold three jobs meetings each day to help set action points and prioritise our time effectively.
 They are held first thing in the morning, just before lunch and late afternoon.
 We then split the team into working on either the jobs we are currently sourcing candidates for or marketing clients to win new business.